tuanphung/SmartTableView/README.md

 #LazyTableView
+How many times do you have to implement UITableViewDatasource and UITableViewDelegate?
+Is it boring?
+And how to deal with multiple cell types in one TableView?

+You're smart so you need to find a smart way to do it.
-New way to render model on UITableViewCell.
-Allow displaying multiple models and cells automatically.
+LazyTableView is for you, it simply the way to render model on UITableViewCell.
+Already support displaying multiple models and cells automatically.

 ## Why LazyTableView?
 ### Traditional way
 { Image }
+Your ViewController have to:
-- Your ViewController have to implement a lot of methods to adapt UITableViewDatasource and UITableViewDelegate.
+- Implement a lot of methods to adapt UITableViewDatasource and UITableViewDelegate.
-- You have to do something like `if else` condition if you need to display multiple kind of cell with multiple models.
+- Do some suck things like `if else` condition if you need to display multiple kind of cell with multiple models.
-- You have to maintain array of models in ViewController.
+- Maintain models.
 - Hard to reuse UITableView.

 ### LazyTableView way
 { Image }
+So now:
-- ViewController don't need to implement any methods of UITableViewDatasource and UITableViewDelegate.
+- Don't need to implement any methods of UITableViewDatasource and UITableViewDelegate.
+Everything should be done in UITableViewCell.
-- Everything should be done in UITableViewCell, so it's super easy for resuable.
+- It's super easy to reuse UITableViewCell.
-- Models are managed by LazyTableView.
+- Models are managed by LazyTableView, not ViewController anymore.
 - Allow displaying different kinds of model without pain, just push models to LazyTableView, then cell will automatically pick up models then display them.

 ## Usage